 I create a limited number of custom, one-of-a-kind sculptures each year, and every now and then, like to share the stories of how they come about.

 This gift was created for a 9th wedding anniversary, and incorporated tons of personality from the family.
 It was also a hoot to correspond with the husband, who shared marvelous pictures to inspire me.
+Care to see another family of 4 sculpture come together?
+Take a look at the story of It Started with a Kiss anniversary sculpture, also available in the shop.
 (Contact me if you'd like learn more about creating your own custom sculpture gift.)

 It all began with an email: